The Center for Competitive Politics (CCP) seeks summer interns to aid our External Relations and Communications efforts.

-Prospective interns should have the following skills and experience: excellent writing skills, solid analytical ability and internet research skills, familiarity with Microsoft Office applications including Outlook, Word and Excel, detail-oriented, a strong initiative and demonstrated resourcefulness, and a willingness to take on a variety of assignment types — working independently and as part of a team.
-Candidates should be politically aware and involved (no specific political preference is required), and have a commitment to full protection of the First Amendment’s political rights.
+Prospective interns should also have the following skills and experience: excellent writing skills, solid analytical ability and internet research skills, familiarity with Microsoft Office applications including Outlook, Word, and Excel, a detail-oriented personality, strong initiative and demonstrated resourcefulness, and a willingness to take on a variety of assignment types — working both independently and as part of a team.
+Candidates should be politically aware and involved (no specific political preference is required).

-Full-time interns will receive a stipend of $500 per month; part-time interns will receive a pro-rated stipend based on their hours.
+Full-time interns may receive a stipend of $500 per month, as conditions warrant.
+All interns will receive a full travel stipend via Metro.

 Center for Competitive Politics